Abuduaini Tuergong

-Abuduaini Tuergong (also called Abdughani Turghun; born 16 June 1997) is a Chinese discus thrower.
+Abuduaini Tuergong (also known as Abdughani Turghun; born 16 June 1997) is a Chinese discus thrower.
 He won gold medals in the discus throw event of the 2023 Asian Athletics Championships and 2025 Asian Athletics Championships.

 Background

 Tuergong was born in Shufu Country in Xinjiang province.
 He was born to a Uyghur family where his parents were farmers.
 He has two sibling where he is the eldest child.

 Ever since he was a child, he had always been taller than his peers.
 When he was seven or eight years old, every weekend of holiday, after finishing his homework he would help his parents by working in the fields.

 Tuergong would later move to Hebei province to train full time as an athlete and could only return home occasionally.

 In 2022, Tuergong's father died due to illness.
 His father's biggest wish was for his son to achieve great results in competition.

 Tuergong is coached by Tulake Nuermaimaiti, another Uyghur discus thrower who represented China and won a bronze medal in the discus throw event of the 2002 Asian Athletics Championships.
 The two compete together at domestic competitions in China.